craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 ---

-Thanks so much for reading or watching, I learnt a huge amount about GraphQL from this research and I hope it was useful for you.
+Thanks so much for reading (or watching), I learnt a huge amount about GraphQL from this research and I hope it was useful for you.
 You can find the repository for all this code [here](https://github.com/craigtaub/our-own-graphql-server).

 Thanks, Craig 😃